UF4007/ioManager/README.md

 ### Pipeline Mechanism

-A pipeline is an assembly of protocols that forms a single awaitable entity.
-The pipeline mechanism works by:
+The pipeline is actually to group all protocols into output-input pairs (pipeline segments), and wait for their futures in a unified coroutine.

-1. **Independent Triggering**: Each segment of the pipeline can be independently triggered and processed.
+1. **Independent triggering**: Each segment of the pipeline can be triggered independently and move data without relying on the previous or subsequent segments.

-2. **Directionality**: Data flowing in a single direction from the output protocol to the input protocol of a segment of pipeline.
+2. **Directionality**: Data flows from the output protocol to the input protocol in the pipeline segment, with a single direction.

 In a pipeline:
 - The first protocol must be an Output Protocol
 - The last protocol must be an Input Protocol
 - Intermediate protocols must implement both interfaces (dual-protocol)
 - Adapters can be used to transform data between incompatible protocols
-- Two Direct protocols (Direct Output Protocol and Direct Input Protocol) cannot be connected to each other in a pipeline
+- Two Direct protocols (Direct Output Protocol and Direct Input Protocol) cannot be connected to each other in a pipeline segment

 #### Creating a Pipeline